Early Warning of mmWave Signal Blockage and AoA Transition Using sub-6 GHz Observations: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{his} material is organized as follows.
-In section S.II we describe the factors relevant in the choice of a threshold level of signal strength change in the sub-6 GHz band for predicting the mmWave signal change.
+In Section S.II, we describe the factors relevant in the choice of a threshold level of RSS (received signal strength) change in the sub-6 GHz band for predicting the mmWave signal change.
 We show here what was mentioned in the paper: that the 50\% LoS signal value cannot be used.
 Section S.III contains the details of the double-diffraction method used for the physical model, with the source of a few of its insights.
-In section S.IV, we derive the 'angle of diffraction' from two perspectives.
+In Section S.IV, we derive the 'angle of diffraction' from two perspectives.
 It gives a useful qualitative viewpoint on diffraction and its frequency dependence.
-Section S.V contains additional details of reflection from a rough reflector into the NLoS region.
-The reflector-parameter dependences of the prediction range are detailed in section S.VI.
-In section S.VII, additional details on the diffraction from a 'small' reflector are provided.
+Section S.V contains statistics and additional details of reflection into the NLoS region.
+The reflector-parameter dependencies of the prediction range are detailed in Section S.VI.
+In Section S.VII, additional details on the diffraction from a 'small' reflector are provided.
 In particular, we use plots and model insights to show how changes in wavelength and distance from the object can induce similar effects.
-Finally, in section S.VIII, we discuss an interesting, but unlikely, case of a LoS signal with a reflection from the opposite direction, where prediction is not feasible.
+Finally, in Section S.VIII, we present examples of topologies with significant multipath fading effects and identify cases where an early warning method needs to be supplemented with multipath fading prediction.
+Throughout the supplementary material, references to sections, equations and figures within supplementary material will be preceded by an 'S,' as in Fig. S.3(a), while references to such objects in the main paper will not have any special notation, as (6) or Section III.B.